pweingardt/KSPMissionController/missions.md

 Do not worry about the order of your missions.
 The plugin will sort the missions by name by default, but the user can also sort the missions by reward, and later on by category.
+If you want to provide your own mission order, use the ownOrder field:

+    MissionPackage
+    {
+        ...
+        ownOrder = true
+        ...

+        Mission
+        {
+            ...
+            packageOrder = 1
+            ...
+        }

+        Mission
+        {
+            ...
+            packageOrder = 2
+            ...
+        }
+    }

 I will write a script that converts multiple mission files (old \*.m files) into one mission package in order to make maintaining a mission package easier.
 It is easier to maintain several files instead of one,